rapid7/insightconnect-plugins/plugins/zoom/help.md

 #### Create User

-Create user associated to account
+This action is used to create user associated to account.

 ##### Input